keboola/processor-duckdb/README.md

 }
 ```

+**Example 2: Load data using a glob pattern and join with a Parquet file**

-This example demonstrates the full configuration for loading data from storage using a glob pattern.
-In the queries, we are joining a table created from multiple files with a Parquet file from storage.
-For the output, we provide a detailed configuration to define the name, primary key (PK), and incremental load.
+This example demonstrates a full configuration that loads data from storage using a glob pattern.
+In the queries, we join a table created from multiple CSV files with a Parquet file from storage.
+For the output, we define the destination table name, primary key (PK), and enable incremental load.
 ```
 {
     "before": [],